Home

 Most of my current work is about law and criminal justice.
 I’m interested in fundamental topics in legal philosophy and applied questions about how we should administer justice in society today.

-I also have research interests in metaphilosophy and topics in epistemology.
-In addition, I spend some time on first-order legal scholarship – recently, issues in capacity law.
+I also have broader research interests in epistemology and political philosophy.
+And I sometimes tackle doctrinal legal scholarship – recently, I’ve been working on issues in mental capacity law.

 ‘The Philosophy of Legal Proof’ is out with Cambridge University Press: it contains introductory discussion of many issues that I’ve worked on!
 Have it for free.

-I’m happy to supervise PhD researchers / CPNSS visitors in different areas of moral, legal and political philosophy, as well as epistemology, and some first-order topics in legal/criminological scholarship.
-(But, for the PhD, admissions and supervision decisions are ultimately made by the Department).
+I’m happy to supervise PhD researchers / visitors in moral, legal and political philosophy, epistemology, and some topics in legal/criminological scholarship.
+(But, PhD admission decisions are ultimately made at Department level)

 *Banner art is Peder Balke